1. Select a discrete app icon.

 Think of them as the Red Cross for animals, says Nicole Forsyth, President and CEO of RedRover.
-For the past 30 years, the nonprofit has been helping animals in crisis situations.
-They set up five animal shelters during Hurricane Katrina and they rushed to the wildfires of Southern California to help pets displaced by the evacuations.
+Since 1987, the nonprofit has helped animals in crisis situations.
+They set up five animal shelters during Hurricane Katrina and they rushed to the massive wildfires in Northern California to help pets displaced by the evacuations.

-They also show up for pets caught in the middle of domestic violence, assisting with grants to help foster animals and provide veterinary care when their persons are in a domestic abuse situation.
+They also show up for pets caught in the middle of domestic violence, assisting with grants to help board animals and provide veterinary care when their persons are trapped with an abusive partner.

-She got out alive, says Forsyth, but others aren't as fortunate.
-One study revealed 48 percent of survivors delayed leaving their abusers out of fear for their pets’ safety.
-Studies also show up to 71 percent of survivors report their abusive partner also threatened, injured or killed their pets.
+She got out alive, but others aren't as fortunate.
+One study revealed 48 percent of survivors delayed leaving an abuser out of fear for their pets’ safety.
+Studies also show up to 71 percent of survivors report an abuser also threatened, injured or killed their pets.

-“Research shows [many] women won’t leave if they can’t bring their pets.
-It’s an obstacle I think that can be removed—this is totally solvable,” says Forsyth, a survivor of domestic abuse herself.
+“Research shows [many] survivors won’t leave if they can’t bring their pets.
+It’s an obstacle I think that can be removed—this is totally solvable,” says Forsyth.

-The Goal is to Make a Shelter Pet-Friendly in Every State
+The Goal is to Make 25% of Domestic Violence Shelters Pet-Friendly by 2025

-One survivor told DomesticShelters her partner “liked how upset it made me” when he threatened to hurt or kill their dog.
+One survivor told DomesticShelters.org that her partner “liked how upset it made me” when he threatened to hurt or kill their dog.
 Forsyth says this isn’t rare.

 “Many, many times the abuser is threatening the animal in order to stop the person from leaving.
 Often, the number one reason [survivors don’t leave] is the fear of what’s going to happen to their animal if they leave them behind.”

 Survivor Alexis told RedRover there was no domestic shelter near her in 2004 that would take in her dogs, Ginger and Herman, when she fled her abuser.